sschroed/mini-mallows/README.markdown

 This project was written to satisfy my need to POST a single image and related form fields from an iPhone app to a web service.
 It only allows for the addition of one file per request.
 I am very open to comments, patches, and ridicule.

+**UPDATE: Vladimir Pouzanov has written a multi-part form wrapper for cocoa which I've added to MM.
+If you can read Russian his blog post is [here](http://byteflow.hackndev.org/blog/index.php/2008/12/multipartform-data-%D0%B2-cocoa/).
+I'll move all this readme to the wiki if I can get Vladimir to write an English version.

 ## Installation

 Copy the files `MultipartForm.h` and `MultipartForm.m` anywhere you like into your Xcode project.